nklose/Steganography/README.md

 ## Required Packages

+[Python 2.7](https://www.python.org/) is required to run this software.

 The software requires either `PIL` (Copyright © 1997-2011 by Secret Labs AB & Fredrik Lundh) or `Pillow` (Copyright (c) 1995-2015 Fredrik Lundh and Contributors, Alex Clark and Contributors).

-The GUI version of the software also requires `PyQt4`, which is Copyright (c) 2015 Riverbank Computing Limited.
+The GUI version of the software also requires `PyQt4` for Python 2.7, which is Copyright (c) 2015 Riverbank Computing Limited.

 ### Windows
 * [`PIL` Download](http://www.pythonware.com/products/pil/#pil117)